 But before you send your interview suit to the dry cleaners, consider changing your perspective, approach, communication and game plan.

 Change your Perspective: It’s not you, it’s them.
 Really, it is them!
 So don’t let a badly behaving boss derail your career happiness.
 If a boss is controlling, odds are they’re struggling with insecurities and feel strongly no one can do the job better.
 If they’re limiting, perhaps they’re uncertain about your capabilities and feel there’s learning to do.
 On the other hand, a clingy boss often wants reassurance or feels they just can’t lose you, which can only work in your favor.
 Sure you’re frustrated, but what’s behind these acts may not be totally mean-spirited.
+It could be their inner critic provoking this behavior.
 Work on changing your perspective to think of your boss as someone needing your expertise and guidance –because they do!
 Then find mutually beneficial ways to assuage their insecurities without enabling.

 Change Your Approach: Great supervisors and leaders want to help you with career advancement.
 Though it may not seem like it at the time, your boss wants you to succeed—she may just need your guidance.
 Managing up is a great strategy when your boss is derailing your career happiness.
 Help them help you by giving sound suggestions for project application, or asking for mentoring.
 Don’t forget that managing up also includes positive reinforcement, understanding their needs in advance and changing your approach to sync with theirs.